 You see, once you ingest casein A1, it transforms in your body and becomes a new protein – beta-casomorphin.
 Learn more about a1 vs a2 milk.

 So what’s the problem there?
 Well, it turns out, beta-casomorphin can spark immune attacks on your pancreas and make you feel pretty sick.1 These reactions, of course, get worse the more cow milk and cow cheese and cow ice cream you ingest.

 In fact, many people who complain of lactose intolerance – and all the pain, discomfort, and embarrassing symptoms that come with it – are actually struggling from casein A1 intolerance.

 But, don’t dismay.

-There’s a number of herds of cows who never went through the genetic mutation.
+There are a number of herds of cows that never went through the genetic mutation.
 They still exist in Southern Europe.
 These unscathed cows happen to make a different protein – casein A2.
 This protein is so much better for you.

 So, when it comes to eliminating dairy – you’ve just got to know what to substitute for casein A1 milk.
 Of course, that leads us to today’s edition of Eat This, Not that.